VISHAL1DEVOPS/VISHAL1DEVOPS/README.md

 <h1 align="center">Hi 👋, I'm Vishal</h1>
 <h3 align="center">A passionate 𝗔𝗪𝗦∞𝗗𝗲𝘃𝗢𝗽𝘀 Engineer from India</h3>
+<h4 align="center">"I have Experienced AWS DevOps Engineer with over 1 years of experience designing and implementing automated solutions for managing, deploying, and monitoring systems.
+Skilled in using AWS services such as EC2, S3, ELB, RDS, IAM, Route 53, VPC, Cloud Watch.
+Proficient in monitoring servers using Cloud Watch.
+Adept at collaborating with cross-functional teams to drive project success."</h4>

 - 🔭 I’m currently working on **to building 2+ Projects in DevOps with complete CI-CD Pipelines**